thaliproject/Thali_CordovaPlugin/README.md

 (replace file, or copy the plug-in code and add it to existing file)
 5. Add example code into the app
    * from thaliTest\plugins\org.thaliproject.p2p\sample\www copy the content into thaliTest\www (replaces index.html and adds myScripts.js into the js folder, and also adds app.js to the jxcore folder)
+6. Add nodejs modules into the app
+   * go to www\jxcore\ folder and run "npm install" (there is package.json file specifying which modules are needed to be installed)
+7. Remove any gz-file from the module packages (instaled by npm under the www/jxcore folder)
+   * The build process fails if the gz files are present, thus search & delete them
-6. build the project
+8. build the project
    * cordova build android
-7. run the example in device (note that for chat app, you do need at least two devices):
+9. run the example in device (note that for chat app, you do need at least two devices):
    * cordova run android

 ### Contribution